 Enter Bird's Name in Search Box:

-Species: The Red-headed Woodpecker (Melanerpes Erythrocephalus) is found throughout eastern North America.
-This member of the woodpecker family does not peck the trees to locate its food, but finds most of its food by capturing flying insects in the air, or by gleaning its prey off limbs and branches of trees.
-The population has suffered, declining numbers overall, probably because of completion from the startling, which is, also, a cavity nesting bird species.
+Species: The Red-headed Woodpecker (Melanerpes erythrocephalus) is found throughout eastern North America.
+This member of the woodpecker family does not peck the trees to locate its food but finds most of its food by capturing flying insects in the air or by gleaning its prey off limbs and branches of trees.
+The population has suffered, declining numbers overall, probably because of competition from the startling, which is also a cavity nesting bird species.

-Distinctions: The male and female have a complete red heads and necks, with a black and white bodies.
-In flight, large amount of white on wings becomes visible, because the all-white secondaries and rump.
-Juveniles have similar body plumage, but have brown, rather than red heads.
+Distinctions: The male and female have complete red heads and necks, with black and white bodies.
+In flight, large amount of white on the wings become visible because of the all-white secondaries and rump.
+Juveniles have similar body plumage, but have brown rather than red heads.

 |B L||W W||W||Family||Latin Name|

 Distribution: Found throughout farm fields with woodstands, wood lots and forests, from southern Quebec, through southern Ontario, west into southern Saskatchewan, down into New Mexico, through most of Texas, across to the Atlantic coast and into southern Florida.